Th0be/MMM-QuoteOfDay/README.md

 ## To do list
 + Add localization for supported languages by quotes

-## Issues a pull request
+## Issues and pull request
-If you find any issues with this module, feel free to open a issue or fix it and make a pull request in this repository.
+If you find any issues with this module, feel free to open a issue or to fix it and make a pull request in this repository.